 Description: Thatched cottage, former home of cobbler (souter) John Davidson, a.k.a.
 Souter Johnnie from Burns' Tam o' Shanter.

-Open (2017): Friday to Monday, early April to late September
+Open (2019): Friday to Tuesday, late March to September